 Old Operating Theatre

-Only rediscovered in 1957, this is the only surviving 19th century operating theatre in Britain- and it's in the roof of an old church.
+Only rediscovered in 1957, this is the only surviving 19th century operating theatre in Britain.
+Originally built in 1822, it's housed in the roof of an old church.
 The operating theatre is only accessible via a spiral staircase, but it's well worth the climb.
 While you are there you can also see the herb garret and museum for surgical history.
 A theatre in both senses, with seating in the round about the central table.
 The nearest station is London Brisge Tube.
 Make note that you can only visit on Sunday.
 Find out more.

 |Where||Various Locations | MAP|